mmob-tech/public-docs/docs/partners/How-to-Install-the-MMOB-Marketplace.md

 > -   `cp_id` and `cp_deployment_id` will be provided to you
 > -   `location`  is the id of the DOM object that will contain your integration

-> For a given customer, only the field  `email`  is required.
-We suggest to provide as much information as you can to allow users to join services without having to ask for missing fields whenever a provider requires them.
+> For a given customer, no fields are required.
+However, we suggest to provide as much information as you can to allow users to join services without having to ask for missing fields whenever a provider requires them.

 ---